GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 Visual Studio helps us identify problems with our code.
 I have already enabled the Error List so I can see the errors and warnings Visual Studio gives.
 Errors always need to be fixed.
 Warnings can sometimes be ignored.

-10. **Go to View and click 'Error List'**.
+10. Go to View and click **Error List**.
 This will help us later.
 You only have to do this once.

 To keep the Error List in view you can click the little 'pin' icon in the top right.

-In order to write Garry's Mod .NET modules we need to include the Gmod.NET API NuGet package.
+In order to write Garry's Mod .NET modules we need to include the Gmod.NET API **NuGet package**.
 This adds code to our project so we don't have to write literally all code ourselves.

 **Let's add the GmodNET.API NuGet package to our project.**

-In Visual Studio we call the top menu (containing File, Edit, View, etc....) *the toolstrip*.
+In Visual Studio we call the top menu *(containing File, Edit, View, etc....)* **the toolstrip**.

-11. In the toolstrip **Go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution...**
+11. In the toolstrip Go to **Tools > NuGet Package Manager > Manage NuGet Packages for Solution...**

 ![nuget-package-manager](../hello-world/images/nuget-package-manager.png)

-Through the NuGet package manager we can download and install all kinds of useful additions.
+Through the **NuGet package manager** we can download and install all kinds of useful additions.
 Other programmers have graciously shared their projects with us, saving us from having to write all our own code.

-12. **Go to the Browse tab**
+12. Go to the **Browse** tab
-13. In the search bar **search for GmodNET.API**
+13. In the search bar search for "GmodNET.API"
-14. **Click GmodNET.API**
+14. Click **GmodNET.API**
-15. On the right-hand side **check the box in front of your project name (GmodHelloWorld)**
+15. On the right-hand side check the box in front of your project name (GmodHelloWorld)
-16. **Click Install**
+16. Click Install

 By default the NuGet Package Manager will install the latest version into our project.
 It may take a second to download and install.
 You can see if Visual Studio is downloading something by looking at the bottom left of the program.
 It will say "Ready" when it's done doing whatever it's doing.